TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 * We cannot use Dependabot to automatically keep our dependencies up to date until we move from CocoaPods to Swift Dependency Manager.

 Immediate TODOs:
-* Make app loudly complain on startup if client id and redirect are not filled in
-* Can we resolve or ignore all warnings?
-* Proof Google Sign In error messages with Zoe
-* Fix weird spacing at the bottom of the tutorial page on newer devices
 * Make sure memory leak/closure semantics are correct around self, escaping, and weak refs
 * Add the experimental images from the paper as test cases
-* Add credits to settings, aligning across iOS, Android, and website
 * Investigate all crashes in Crash Organizer
 * Check Memory Graph tool and Leaks instrument for any memory leaks
 * When ready for 1.4.0 release, update version in settings, put on test flight, extensively test, and run with debugger watching for errors